mnot/I-D/safe-hint/draft.md

 Vary: Prefer
 ~~~

-Note that the Vary response header needs to be sent if responses associated
+Note that the Vary response header needs to be sent if cacheable responses
-with the resource might change depending on the value of the "Prefer" header;
+associated with the resource might change depending on the value of the
-this is not only true for those responses that have changed, but also the
+"Prefer" header.
+This is not only true for those responses that are "safe",
-"default" unchanged responses.
+but also the default "unsafe" response.

+See {{I-D.ietf-httpbis-p6-cache}} for more information.

 # Security Considerations